TITLE 35: ENVIRONMENTAL PROTECTION

 b) The pH limitation is not subject to the averaging rule contained in Section 304.104(a).

-c) Effluents which are monitored so as to provide a permanent, continuous pH record may be outside of the listed range for a total of not more than fifteen minutes in any day provided the excursion is accidental and less than one pH unit above or below the listed range.
+c) Effluents that are monitored to provide a permanent, continuous pH record may be outside of the listed range for a total of not more than fifteen minutes in any day provided the excursion is accidental and less than one pH unit above or below the listed range.

 d) The pH 9 maximum limitation may be exceeded if the elevated pH level: